szczepq/azure-kubernetes/README.md

 docker push shkubeacr.azurecr.io/shkube:v1
 ```

-And check if it is t.here
+And check if it is there

 ```
 az acr repository list -n shkubeacr -o table